-Navigating the exhuberant tour schedule and distinct aversion to self-gratification we sat down with Bristol based producer and sound engineer Hodge to extract an inspirational chronicle of soundtracks and film scores that have galvanised his career to date.
+Navigating the exhuberant tour schedule and distinct aversion to self-gratification we sat down with Bristol based producer and sound engineer Hodge to extract an inspirational chronicle of soundtracks and film scores that have helped galvanise his career to date.

-Ten - Escape From New York by John Carpenter
+10 - Escape From New York [John Carpenter]

 Admittedly there are loads of John Carpenter soundtracks that I love but every time I hear this soundtrack it makes me insanely happy, and I keep just saying to myself it’s so good, for that reason it will always be one of my favourite ever soundtracks.

-Nine - Ghost In The Shell by Kenji Kawai
+9 - Ghost In The Shell [Kenji Kawai]

 The most incredible vocal and powerful percussion ever.
 That start stop feel it’s got with the huge reverb creates such an epic feel.
 Love it.